UniversityOfHawaii/shared-app-daemon-scripts/README.md

          to run `/bin/systemctl {start|stop|show|status} tomcat_{{ user }}`,
          preferably with options `--no-pager --lines=[0-9][0-9] ` before `status`.
        * copy `tomcat_Xd.service` to `/etc/systemd/system/tomcat_{{ user }}.service`
-         and edit it to change `{{ user }}` to the daemon username, e.g., `casl2d`.
+         and edit it to change `{{ user }}` to the daemon username, e.g., `tapsd`, and `{{ group }}` to the daemon group, e.g., `taps`.
        * `systemctl daemon-reload`
        * `systemctl enable tomcat_{{ user }}`
 1. The app server instance must be created.
    * App URL in [Where is My Application](https://docs.google.com/spreadsheets/d/1cJUxgyLXftlbgYxM2DSE7X8Lof55miwoff1avm7DtRI/edit?pli=1#gid=0)
    * Apache HTTPS reverse proxy configured with app URL (including domain and `CTX_NAME`) to host and connector port.
-1. Users that administer the web app must be in the daemon user's group.
-1. Users in the daemon user's group must be set up with sudo access to switch user to the daemon user.
+1. Users that administer the web app must be set up with sudo access to switch user to the daemon user, and added to the daemon user's group if necessary to access files.

 INSTALLATION

-1. Switch to the daemon user.  (e.g., `osu casl2d` or `sudo su - casl2d`)
+1. Switch to the daemon user.  (e.g., `osu tapsd` or `sudo su - tapsd`)
 1. In the daemon user's home directory, create symbolic links to the shared app scripts.
     ```
     $ ln -s /usr/local/bin/appDaemon/app-common app